-EPSY 5320 Seminar in Academic Writing

-AND Electives (3 hours required; may come from outside the EPSY program)
+EPSY 5123 Academic Writing in the Learning Sciences AND Electives (3 hours required; may come from outside the EPSY program)

-^{}Serves as an elective for the Graduate Certificate in College Teaching.
+Serves as an elective for the Graduate Certificate in College Teaching.

 Master's Capstone: Thesis / Creative Component

 As partial fulfillment of your Master's degree, you are required to complete a Thesis or a Creative Component.
 Those going on from their degree to pursue research or more advanced graduate work (e.g., Ph.D.) are encouraged to complete a Thesis.
 Those planning to use their degree to improve their work place or to pursue other ends that may not require advanced research skills may want to consider completing a Creative Component.